lyaronskaya/CircuitsVis/README.md

 ![](graph_viz.png)

 ## Usage
-Can be used in three different ways
+Can be used in two different ways
-1. as a visualization inside a Jupyter notebook
-2. inside python script with a resulting html in browser
+1. inside a python script with a resulting html in browser
-3. inside a React script
+2. inside a React script

 ``` circuitsvis.graph.information_flow_graph(attention, tokens, model_name)``` returns a visualization html